Ladyfingers Recipe is an easy to make delicious, dainty cookie that is sometimes also called little

 Beat in vanilla and almond flavorings and salt about 1 minute.

 Gently fold in flour, a little at a time lifting and stirring by hand until smooth.
-Do not mix with electric mixer after starting to add the flour.
-That will cause some of your important air bubbles to dissipate.

 Carefully fold in the beaten egg to the yolk mixture.